kshitijjagarwal/Codon-Usage-Bias-Pipeline/README.md

 -The output sheet would be saved in this directory itself named as- species_presence_matrix.xlsx

 Now we need to know the number of genes a species is present in.
--Use the python script “chart.py”
+-Use the python script “matrix.py”
 -Here, the input would be the same as the previous one, the path to simplified_trees directory.
 Here, basically it goes into this directory, finds the species_presence_matrix.xlsx file and reads it.
--The output would be file-
--In this excel sheet there are 2 sheets.
+-The output would be file- “output_with_chart.xlsx” -In this excel sheet there are 2 sheets.
 The first one gives the count of genes in which every 190 species is present in descending order and a plot corresponding to it.
 -The second excel sheet gives a the same table as of species_presence_matrix.xlsx But just in descending order.